 You can avoid or reduce these problems and make things easier on yourself by working with your doctors.
-Below are some things you can do.
+Here are some things you can do.

 When you have many doctors, think of them as your team.
-Tell each doctor that you expect him or her to talk with the other doctors about your care.
+Tell your doctors that you expect them to talk with the other doctors about your care.

 - Write down your doctors' names and what they do in your care.
 Give each doctor a copy of this information.

 - Ask your primary care doctor to coordinate your care.
-He or she will know all the tests, medicines, and treatments you are getting and help you with any problems.
+Your doctor will know all the tests, medicines, and treatments you are getting and help you with any problems.

 - Ask your other doctors to tell your primary care doctor their treatment plans, including tests, medicines, physical therapy, surgeries, and food or exercise suggestions or limitations.